szpak/gradle-pitest-plugin/README.md

 gradle-pitest-plugin 0.32.0 requires Gradle 1.6+ and was tested with Gradle 1.6 to 1.10 under OpenJDK 7 and Sun 1.6.

+See [changelog file](https://github.com/szpak/gradle-pitest-plugin/blob/master/CHANGELOG.md) for more detailed list of changes in the plugin itself.

 ## FAQ

 1. Why have I got "java.lang.VerifyError: Expecting a stackmap frame..." when using Java 7?